Hubert Baniecki

 Data Mining and Knowledge Discovery, 2023

-Interactive analysis of a model improves the performance of human decision making.
+Interactive explanation of a model improves the performance of human decision making.

 H. Baniecki, W. Kretowicz, P. Biecek